GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 3: Get all Subaward reports for a specific Assistance award</summary>
+<summary>Example 3: Get all subaward reports for a specific assistance award</summary>
 <p>
 Provide fain query Param in the request.
 </p>